 Licensed practical nurses may complete a short-term educational program, usually offered at a community college.
 These programs are typically hands-on and cannot be completed online.
 The same is true for associate degree programs for new registered nurses.

-However, those hoping to earn a bachelor's degree in nursing will find options to allow them to complete their education online.
+However, those hoping to earn a bachelor's degree in nursing can find options to allow them to complete their education online.
 The Oregon Consortium for Nursing Education first initiated this new model of nursing education in 2006.
 Their program allowed students to begin their education on-campus at a community college and then complete their bachelor's degree online through the Oregon Health & Science University (OHSU).

 Since the completion of the consortium's model project, some Oregon nursing schools have expanded on the concept.
 For example, Central Oregon Community College has a program that allows students who have completed their RN associate degree at the school to then go on and earn an online bachelor's degree from either Linfield College or OHSU.